 The team at the Abbotsford campus has a great reputation to uphold.
-Students have been training here for almost 20 years and successfully move on to new careers in the community.
+Students have been training here for almost 20 years and have successfully moved on to new careers in the community.

 Take a break and enjoy a brisk walk to get your brain flowing again.
 There are several parks and greenspaces within a short walk from the Abbotsford campus, including Mill Lake Centennial Park and Ravine Park.